induktio/thinker/Details.md

 Whenever the player instructs a former to build an improvement that replaces any other item in the tile, the game will display a warning dialog.
 This dialog can be skipped by toggling the warning option (warn_on_former_replace).

+To speed up the gameplay several user interface popups have been moved into delayed notifications that are also listed on the message log.
+These notificationa include satellite completion by any faction, forest/kelp growing near player bases and unit promotions after combat.

 When building or capturing a new base, the mod will automatically copy the saved build queue from **Template 1** to the new base.
 At maximum 8 items can be saved to the template, and the first item from the template will be automatically moved to current production choice when a new base is built or captured.
 Only the template saved to the first slot is checked, any other saved templates are ignored.

 To save the current queue to template, open a base and **right click** on the queue and select **Save current list to template**.
 This feature works in conjunction with the simple hurry cost option so that it's easy to start hurrying base production on the first turn without worrying about double cost mineral thresholds.